JEFworks-Lab/jefworks-lab.github.io/assets/docs/lab_guide.md

 ## Authorship

-Authorship on any manuscript or presentation will be openly discussed in lab meetings and we aim to be inclusive of everyone who has made a significant contribution.
-A “significant contribution” can include, but is not limited to, interpretations of primary data and development of ideas presented in the work, data generation, data analysis, and/or financial contribution to the work undertaken.
+We aim for authorship to be inclusive of everyone who has made a substantial contributions to the conception or design of the work or the acquisition, analysis, or interpretation of data for the work AND upholds their responsibility in drafting the work or reviewing it critically for important intellectual content, approving the final version to be published, and agreeing to be accountable for all aspects of the work in ensuring that questions related to the accuracy or integrity of any part of the work are appropriately investigated and resolved.

+A “substantial contributions” can include, but is not limited to:
+- generating data where data generation requires understanding the project aims and tailored batch designs (beyond standard lab chores such as mouse colony maintenance)
+- analyzing data where data analysis requires understanding the project aims and custom scripts (beyond standard lab chores such as server maintenance)
+- providing software support through the development of new functionalities beyond previously published functionalities
+- providing cell-type annotations by incorporating expert biological domain knowledge

+Contributions that do not meet the criteria of ‘substantial contributions’ can still be acknowledged.
+Alternatively, contributions that do meet the criteria of ‘substantial contributions’ can be moved to acknowledgements at the request of the contributor if they are not interesting in upholding additional responsibilities such as drafting the work, approval the final version, etc. Students are advised to discuss their contributions to various projects and collaborations in their regular one-on-one meetings for Prof. Fan’s awareness.

 Please see [ICMJE’s Uniform Requirements for Manuscripts Submitted to Biomedical Journals](http://www.icmje.org/recommendations/) for more information.

 ---